Borino: Natural environment

 In the old growth forests of the Borino Municipality there is an abundance of wild fruits which have thrived for centuries in the Rhodope Mountains – wild blueberries, wild strawberries, raspberries, and rose hips.
-Also the Borino Municipality is well known for its delicious wild mushrooms – manatarka, maclovka, curnelka, and pachi krak.
+Also the Borino Municipality is known for its delicious wild mushrooms – manatarka, maclovka, curnelka, and pachi krak.

 The Borino area is also home to a wide variety of animals many of which are of national and European significance – brown bears, wolves, wild boars, deer, elk and wild goats.
 Birds include wood grouse, golden eagles, falcons, kingfishers, and the wallcreeper in the Trigrad Gorge.

 The average elevation of the region is 1,200 meters, with brown forest soils.
 The forested land of the Borino Municipality is over 5,280 ha which is predominantly spruce and pine forests.
 In the region of Kabata, there is one-of-a-kind natural hybrid tree which baffles specialists.
 The tree is a mix of a pine and spruce tree – the bark of a pine and the needles of a spruce.

 In the territory of the Borino Municipality is located the nature reserve Kastrakli.

 The reserve is 124 hectares and was created with the purpose to preserve the old growth black pine and natural landscape.
 The reserve is an extraordinarily beautiful landscape with impressive rock formations, old-growth forests of black pine, Scots pine, and fir, as well as beech, sycamore, hornbeam, and aspen.
 The average age of the trees is more than 200 years old.
 The average elevation of the reserve is 1,200 meters.
 The highest point is 1,291 meters and the lowest 911 meters.
 The terrain is extremely varied with parts being extremely steep and nearly inaccessible while other areas are gently sloping.
 The steep and long vertical cliffs are magnificent with their numerous edges and terraces.
 A wide variety of plant and animal life is located in the reserve.
 In the Kastrakli reserve there are twenty-five protected plant species, twelve endangered, and eleven categorized as rare.

 As a whole the natural resources of the region have not been studied extensively.
 While over 2,000 plant species have been discovered there is most likely many more yet undiscovered, in particular – mushrooms, lichens, and mosses.